Geometric Height on Flag Varieties in Positive Characteristic: Introduction

-\begin{warn} In positive characteristic, the symmetric power of a semistable vector bundle may not remain semistable, making the left-hand side quite difficult to compute.
-It’s important to note that this issue arises only in positive characteristic.
+\begin{warn} In positive characteristic, the symmetric power of a semistable vector bundle may not remain semistable, making the left-hand side difficult to compute.
+This issue arises only in positive characteristic.
 However, this problem can be resolved by sufficiently twisting the Frobenius morphism multiple times. \end{warn}

 \begin{prop}[Ramanan, Ramanathan, \cite{Ramanan1985ProjectiveNO}] For above $E$ semistable, there exists $N$ large enough such that for $n\geq N$, any symmetric power of ${\rm Fr}^{n,*}_CE$ is semistable, where ${\rm Fr}_C$ is the absolute Frobenius of $C$. \end{prop}